Rick-Phoenix/querygen/README.md

 # The goal of this package

-This package helps the user to quickly generate query aggregators for sqlc methods.
+This package automatically generate functions that aggregate results from several sqlc subqueries.
+This is especially useful when using sqlite since sqlc [does not support json aggregation](https://github.com/sqlc-dev/sqlc/issues/3988#issuecomment-2985800613) with it, unlike postgres.

+So this is meant to generate most (and in some cases, even all) of the boilerplate necessary to define and run those subqueries one by one.

-It reduces a good chunk of the boileplate by taking some inputs about the subqueries to run, and it generates a function that aggregates those subqueries (either in a transaction, if specified, or as separate goroutines) and returns the result.
+It receives a schema definition for the subqueries, and then runs them either in a transaction, if specified, or as separate goroutines, and returns the aggregated result.

 # Requirements